doivglser/mindevenviro-fanciful/docs/README.md

 # USAGE On VTWM:

 * Login to X

-"F12 on active window" * circles windows up

 "F1 on the desktop" * quit's VTWM (refers to logout)

+"F2 on active window" * circles windows up

+"F3 on active window" * circles windows down

 "green button left corner on title-bar" * iconize window